stb-tester/stb-tester/README.rst

     Used by the selftests to change the input video stream.
 Only works with `--source-pipeline=videotestsrc`.
 A script like `press("18")` will change videotestsrc's pattern property (see `gst-inspect videotestsrc`).

-  vr:<hostname>:<port>
-    A "virtual remote" that communicates with the set-top box over TCP.
-    Requires a virtual remote listener (which we haven't released yet) running on the stb.

 --source-pipeline=<pipeline>
   A gstreamer pipeline providing a video stream to use as video output from the